AlanMorel/deimos/README.md

 #### Commands

-`npm run start` : Compile and run the server
+`yarn start` : Compile and run the server

-`npm run lint` : Run the linter
+`yarn lint` : Run the linter

-`npm run watch` : Run the compiler in watch mode
+`yarn watch` : Run the compiler in watch mode

-`npm run server` : Run the server
+`yarn server` : Run the server

 ### Community